valerioarvizzigno/leroy-merlin-gai-demo/README.md

     - I would like to renovate my bathroom.
 Could you please list all the components I need for doing this?
     - Could you list some bathroom fittings available in your product catalog?
 List prices and description
     - Do you have any IP65 lamps do be used in my shower?
 Please provide costs and product descriptions, and URLs
+    - How many garden tables do you have?
+Please describe their dimension and price.
+Also provide each item URL

+### Multi Modal

+    - Do you have something similar in your product catalog?
+Specify URL and price for each product